laxmikantbpandhare/TRex-sp19-202-algorithmic-traders/journal/Week2-wamiquem.md

 ### What am I planning to work on next?

-1. To add land obstacles, sky obstacles and rewards actors to the world relative to dinosaur movement.e
+To add land obstacles, sky obstacles and rewards to the world relative to dinosaur movement.
+To place objects such that the dinosaur can avoid obstacle and take rewards and can continue if obstacles are being avoided.

 ### What tasks are blocked waiting on another team member?

+Waiting for the composite pattern to be implemented by the team member 'Pallavi' so that I can create composite object and adding the objects on the screen.
+After the objects are added, collision feature will be added.